johnkerl/miller/docs6/docs/special-symbols-and-formatting.md

 x.a=3,y:b=4,z/c=5,product.all=60
 </pre>

-## How can I put single-quotes into strings?
+## How can I put single quotes into strings?

 This is a little tricky due to the shell's handling of quotes.
 For simplicity, let's first put an update script into a file: